ValkyriaChronicles/ValkyriaChronicles/README.md

 ### Currently...
-- I'm learning more and more about web development, but also back-end.
+- I'm learning more about web development, but I'm more focused on the back-end.
 At the moment, I'm exploring MongoDB!